SaiSamyuktaP/digit_recogniser/README.md

 3. Matplotlib
 4. Sklearn
 5. Keras
+6. Seaborn

+## Data
+I have used the Digit Recognizer competition's dataset in Kaggle.
+This is the link for it: https://www.kaggle.com/c/digit-recognizer

 ## Defining the Model
 I used the Keras Sequential API, where you have to just add one layer at a time, starting from the input.